crispinprojects/pi-webcam-security/README.md

 lsblk
 ```

-You should see something like tha below.
+You should see something like that below.

 ```
 NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINTS